-You can control nuisance barking at the door by teaching your dog the following sequence when the doorbell rings: 1) Bark at the door; 2) Go to a designated spot; 3) Do a down-stay in that spot; 4) You let your guests in the house while your dog stays in his spot; 5) Under your supervision, the guests meet your dog.
+You can control nuisance barking at the door by teaching your dog the following sequence when the doorbell rings: 1) Bark at the door; 2) Go to a designated spot; 3) Do a down-stay in that spot; 4) You let your guests in the house while your dog stays in their spot; 5) Under your supervision, the guests meet your dog.

 What You Need